jtraut/Embedded-Fundamentals/README.md

 ## Viewing

-The guide is hosted at the GitHub Pages URL for this repository.
+The guide is hosted at **https://jtraut.github.io/Embedded-Fundamentals/**.
 Navigate to the root and you will be redirected automatically.

 To view locally, open `Embedded_Firmware_Engineer_Fundamentals.html` directly in a browser — no build step required.